 When will regalia be available for pick up?

 Academic regalia can be picked up during the Graduate Fair on April 15, 2020, or from the Bookstore after that date until May 8th.

 What is academic regalia?

-An academic robe is worn over regular clothes (except that in warm weather men who have gowns of a style that close in front may remove their coats).
+An academic robe is worn over regular clothes (except in warm weather, men who have gowns of a style that close in front, may remove their coats).
 Men should wear dark suits, white shirts with ties.
 Both men and women should wear dark shoes.